MJKWoolnough/textmagic/README.md

 }
 ```

-Number represents the information about a phone number
+Number represents the information about a phone number.

 #### type Option